dnewbie25/easy-date-formatter/README.md

 # Accepted Input

-For all the functions, the accepted inputs will be in the following formats:
+For all the functions, the accepted inputs will be in the following formats, following the American standard of `Year Month Day`:
 - `Timestamps`, these are the number of milliseconds passed since January 1, 1970.
 For example: `14182940000`
 - `ISO 8601`, the standard way of representing dates.
 They are strings like `YYYY-MM-DDTHH:mm:ss.sssZ`, for example `2023-10-06T14:30:00.000Z`
 - `Short date` format.
-Currently supporting only US date format (`MM/DD/YYYY`) and European date format (`DD/MM/YYYY`)
+Currently supporting only US date format `MM/DD/YYYY` or `MM-DD-YYYY`
 - `Long date format`.
 These include the month name and the day as number, followed by the year.
-Currently supporting only the format `MONTH DD, YYYY`.
-For example `March 25th, 2022`
+Currently supporting only the format `Month DD, YYYY`.
+For example `March 25, 2022`
 - `Long date format with weekday`.
 These strings include the weekday in the way `WEEKDAY, MONTH DD, YYYY`.
-For example `Friday, September 2nd, 2023`
+For example `Friday, September 2, 2023`

 # Functions available